 The primary benefits of couples counselling include:-

 1. improving the way you communicate with one another, reducing the number and intensity of your arguments, enhancing your understanding of each other’s needs and reactions

-2. revitalizing lost intimacy and restoring a sense of loving connection in your relationship
+2. revitalising lost intimacy and restoring a sense of loving connection in your relationship

-3. helping a couple to negotiate or re-negotiate commitments.
+3. negotiating or re-negotiating commitments.
 (This article is electronically protected – Copyright © Associated Relationship & Marriage Counsellors Sydney)